OpenEvalProject/evals/manuscripts/elife-84488/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/05q8wtt20 Division of Environmental Photobiology, National Institute for Basic Biology Okazaki Japan
+1. Division of Environmental Photobiology, National Institute for Basic Biology Okazaki Japan ([ROR:05q8wtt20](https://ror.org/05q8wtt20))
-2. https://ror.org/01tyv8576 National Laboratory of Biomacromolecules, CAS Center for Excellence in Biomacromolecules, Institute of Biophysics, Chinese Academy of Sciences Beijing China
+2. National Laboratory of Biomacromolecules, CAS Center for Excellence in Biomacromolecules, Institute of Biophysics, Chinese Academy of Sciences Beijing China ([ROR:01tyv8576](https://ror.org/01tyv8576))
-3. https://ror.org/05qbk4x57 College of Life Sciences, University of Chinese Academy of Sciences Beijing China
+3. College of Life Sciences, University of Chinese Academy of Sciences Beijing China ([ROR:05qbk4x57](https://ror.org/05qbk4x57))
-4. https://ror.org/0516ah480 Department of Basic Biology, School of Life Science, the Graduate University for Advanced Studies Okazaki Japan
+4. Department of Basic Biology, School of Life Science, the Graduate University for Advanced Studies Okazaki Japan ([ROR:0516ah480](https://ror.org/0516ah480))
-5. https://ror.org/048v13307 National Institute for Physiological Sciences, National Institutes of Natural Sciences Okazaki Japan
+5. National Institute for Physiological Sciences, National Institutes of Natural Sciences Okazaki Japan ([ROR:048v13307](https://ror.org/048v13307))
-6. https://ror.org/055n47h92 Exploratory Research Center on Life and Living Systems (ExCELLS), National Institutes of Natural Sciences Okazaki Japan
+6. Exploratory Research Center on Life and Living Systems (ExCELLS), National Institutes of Natural Sciences Okazaki Japan ([ROR:055n47h92](https://ror.org/055n47h92))

 † Corresponding author

 ## Abstract

 As a ubiquitous picophytoplankton in the ocean and an early-branching green alga, Ostreococcus tauri is a model prasinophyte species for studying the functional evolution of the light-harvesting systems in photosynthesis.
 Here, we report the structure and function of the O. tauri photosystem I (PSI) supercomplex in low light conditions, where it expands its photon-absorbing capacity by assembling with the light-harvesting complexes I (LHCI) and a prasinophyte-specific light-harvesting complex (Lhcp).
 The architecture of the supercomplex exhibits hybrid features of the plant-type and the green algal-type PSI supercomplexes, consisting of a PSI core, an Lhca1-Lhca4-Lhca2-Lhca3 belt attached on one side and an Lhca5-Lhca6 heterodimer associated on the other side between PsaG and PsaH.
 Interestingly, nine Lhcp subunits, including one Lhcp1 monomer with a phosphorylated amino-terminal threonine and eight Lhcp2 monomers, oligomerize into three trimers and associate with PSI on the third side between Lhca6 and PsaK.
-The Lhcp1 phosphorylation and the light-harvesting capacity of PSI were subjected to reversible photoacclimation, suggesting that the formation of Ot PSI-LHCI-Lhcp supercomplex is likely due to a phosphorylation-dependent mechanism induced by changes in light intensity.
-Notably, this supercomplex did not exhibit far-red peaks in the 77 K fluorescence spectra, which is possibly due to the weak coupling of the chlorophyll a 603- a 609 pair in Ot Lhca1-4.
+The Lhcp1 phosphorylation and the light-harvesting capacity of PSI were subjected to reversible photoacclimation, suggesting that the formation of OtPSI-LHCI-Lhcp supercomplex is likely due to a phosphorylation-dependent mechanism induced by changes in light intensity.
+Notably, this supercomplex did not exhibit far-red peaks in the 77 K fluorescence spectra, which is possibly due to the weak coupling of the chlorophyll a603-a609 pair in OtLhca1-4.

 ## Introduction